 An immutable part of the holiday in Philly is the Memorial Day Weekend at the National Constitution Center.
 The attendees pay credit to those who gave their lives while serving in the United States Armed Forces.
 Over a few days, visitors partake in a range of activities such as flag folding workshops, Thank-A-Vet postcards, and interactive shows.

-Memorial Day Parade, Service, & Reception at Laurel Hill Cemetery (May 24, 2020, has gone virtual)
+Memorial Day Parade, Service, & Reception at Laurel Hill Cemetery (May 30, 2021)

 An annual Memorial Day ceremony takes place at Laurel Hill Cemetery.
 This location is exquisite as it is the site of Philadelphia's first Memorial Day Observance which occurred back in 1868.
 The service in honor of the veterans traditionally takes place at the grave of General George Gordon Meade, the hero of the Battle of Gettysburg.
 The solemn ceremony features all the traditional rites such as wreath-laying, honor guards, and speeches.
 Admission to the event is usually free, but a $5 donation is welcome at the door in support of the work and preservation efforts.